 HEAD COACH CHRISTY MARTIN

-Christy Martin enters her second season as Head Coach at SMU.
-Martin has coached one GNAC All-Conference player, two GNAC Freshman of the Year, 15 All-Academic selections and 3 GNAC all-conference players.
+Christy Martin enters her second season as Head Coach at SMU with a career record of 8-20.
+Martin has coached one GNAC All-Conference player, one GNAC Freshman of the Year, and seven All-Academic selections.

 In her first season at the helm, Martin brought in a new look and culture to the Saints' basketball program.
 SMU won eight games while having forward Elin Johansson selected to the GNAC All-Conference team.
 Martin recruited the first ever GNAC Freshman of the Year Saniah Simpson-Patu in school history and coached a GNAC Player of the Week in Makenna Schultz.